SaraMarie2502/sschaa-tswd-portfolio-templates/final-project-part-one.md

 <img src="Storyline.jpeg" width="600"/>

 ## Initial sketches
-I have created one sketch with some ideas I have.
+I have created one sketch with some ideas for the storyline.
 Additionally, I have already played with Tableau a little bit and came up with the following charts.

 <img src="Screenshot 2025-02-04 at 22.34.30.png" width="600"/>